oconnor663/jacko.io/posts/safety_and_soundness.md

 keyword [is also a compiler
 error](https://play.rust-lang.org/?version=stable&mode=debug&edition=2021&gist=e032302c44ce33a78b8c189ef488fc50).

-But things start to go wrong if we move the `unsafe` keyword down a bit.
+But if we move the `unsafe` keyword down a bit, we start to get into trouble.
 This function compiles:

 ```rust
 fn foo3(index: usize) -> u8 {